nikitaizmailov/options-model/README.md

 # options-model
 Based on Black Scholes Merton model of pricing an European options contract.
-Includes my personal enhancements with usage of public data. +
+Includes my personal enhancements with usage of public data.

+Please read the below instructions on how to correctly utilise this calculator.